FERPA for Faculty & Staff

 University employees are responsible for protecting the student information in their possession.
 These are guidelines to follow when acting as a University Official:

-- Individual directory information may be released without written consent, except when the student has made a request to withhold student information through the Office of the Registrar, College Hall 204.
-It provides only that the information may be released.
+- Individual directory information may be released without written consent, except when the student has made a request to withhold student information through the Office of the Registrar, Red Hawk Central It provides only that the information may be released.
 MSU is not obligated by this law to release directory information to any party other than the student.
 Directory information includes:

 - Hometown, state and country

 - Major field(s) of study

 - Dates of attendance, (including current classification or year)

 - Degrees and awards received (type of degree and date granted)